 No Right to Appeal

 All decisions of a Disciplinary Panel, including summary impositions of fines and other summary actions are final and are not subject to appeal under the SEF Rules.
+Participants are entitled to the appeal process outlined in CFTC Regulation Part 9.

 Summary Fines for Violations of the SEF Rules Regarding Timely Submission of Records

-The Chief Compliance Officer or Compliance Department may summarily impose a fine against a subject person on account of conduct by such subject person, any person, Customer or Client, or any person using any Firm ID, User ID or Admin ID assigned to such subject person for violations of rules relating to the following:
+The Chief Compliance Officer or Compliance Department may summarily impose a fine against a subject person on account of conduct by such subject person, any person, Participant, Customer or Client, or any person using any Firm ID, User ID or Admin ID assigned to such subject person for violations of rules relating to the following:

 failure to make time and accurate submission to the SEF of any notice or report required by SEF rules